ValentynTroian/Automation-of-SQL-scripts-running/README.md

   * Database: Microsoft SQL Server 2014
   * Authentification: Windows Authentification

+Example of report file is attached to repository.

 If you need to use Active Directory Authentification or something else, please modify **[sqlcmd](https://docs.microsoft.com/en-us/sql/tools/sqlcmd-utility?view=sql-server-2017)** utility on line 22.